julia-lover/vscode-fileswitcher-re/README.md

-# FileSwitcher
+# FileSwitcher:Re

-FileSwitcher is an unopinionated VSCode extension that allows you to quickly jump to a file, of any type or location in your project, related to the currently opened file.
+FileSwitcher:Re is an unopinionated VSCode extension that allows you to quickly jump to a file, of any type or location in your project, related to the currently opened file.

 Switch to a test file and back to your code, go from JS to CSS, from a models folder to a controllers folder, and so on.

 Easily write your own rules to match any file type based on your own application structure.5

+The original version is [here](https://github.com/johnathanludwig/vscode-fileswitcher/main).

+Changes from the original are as follows.

+- Creating file no longer fail in my own environment.
+(This is MAIN and PERSONAL REASON why I forked this.)
+- Changed the character which symbolizes capture groups from ":" to "$".
+(This can be changed from config.)
+- Enabled to use "/" as a file separator although I'm using Windows.
+(This can also be changed.
+You can use "\\\\" same as original.)
+- You can now switch files when you tried to create a file but all mappings were already created.

 ### Preview